 Next steps

-At the end of the trial, a knowledge transfer activity will place the trial results in context, both nationally and internationally.
-The trial outcome will be published in an open-access peer-reviewed journal.
-In addition, the innovative approach taken to assess a 'stopping strategy' in the context of undertaking a pragmatic registry-based study following the introduction of highly effective and costly therapy will also be published.
+Once analyses are complete, a knowledge transfer activity will place the trial results in context, both nationally and internationally.
+The trial outcomes will be shared at the European Cystic Fibrosis Conference in June 2026, and subsequently published in an open-access peer-reviewed journal.
+In addition, the innovative approach taken to assess a ‘stopping strategy’ in the context of a pragmatic registry-based study following the introduction of a highly effective and costly therapy will also be reported.

-This approach is likely to be translatable to other conditions where new transformational therapies are becoming available.
+This approach may be translatable to other conditions where new transformational therapies are becoming available.
 It is important that the impact of new, high-cost drugs on the patient journey is assessed rigorously.

-A patient-centred knowledge transfer exercise will also be undertaken in October 2023 and will immediately inform people with cystic fibrosis of the implications of the results of CF STORM for their individual patient journey.
-The main 'take-home messages' will be distributed through the CF Trust framework, including their social media platforms.
+A patient-centred knowledge transfer exercise will share the key findings with people with cystic fibrosis and other stakeholders.
+The main ‘take-home messages’ will be distributed through the CF Trust framework, including their social media platforms.

 Co-Principal Investigator: